Databases And Persistence /

 Databases can be accessed and used by services within the same project.

 The way you connect to your database will depend on the implementation in your application or service.
-Your deployment should be configured to receive connection details from environment variables.
+Your deployment should be configured to receive connection details from runtime variables.

 Open the connection details page in your database to view the relevant connection strings and secrets, which you can use to connect to the database from your deployments.
 You can either add these manually to a specific deployment or secret group, or link the variables to a secret group.